Scioto County Court Records

 Searching probate records:

-Probate case information can be searched through the Clerk of Courts’ online records portal by selecting the Juvenile/Probate Court site and the relevant case type.
-The Probate Court’s own website at sciotocountycourt.com also provides links to search old probate records, access forms, and review the fee schedule.
+Search probate case information through the Clerk of Courts online records portal by selecting the Juvenile/Probate Court site and the relevant case type.
+The Probate Court's own website at sciotocountycourt.com also provides links to search old probate records, access forms, and review the fee schedule.
 For certified copies, contact the Probate Court directly or visit in person.

 Probate filing fees (from the court's pricing schedule):